Amazon S3 Storage Classes

 These storage classes are:

-S3 Standard-Infrequent Access.
+- S3 Standard-Infrequent Access.
 This storage class is designed for data that is accessed less frequently but requires rapid access when needed.
 This storage class offers the high durability, high throughput, and low latency of S3 Standard, with a low per GB storage price and per GB retrieval fee.
-The S3 Standard-IA storage class requires minimum storage period of 30 days and is optimal for file backups larger than 128 KB due to the storage class policy.
+The S3 Standard-IA storage class requires a minimum storage period of 30 days and is optimal for file backups larger than 128 KB due to the storage class policy

 - S3 Intelligent-Tiering.
 This storage class works by storing objects in two access tiers: one tier that is optimized for frequent access and another lower-cost tier that is optimized for infrequent access.
 Once you put objects in the S3 Intelligent-Tiering storage class, AWS will monitor and move your data to the proper storage tier on a per-object basis.
 If your object hasn’t been accessed within 30 days, AWS will move it to the Infrequent Access storage tier.
-If the object is then accessed after being moved to Infrequent Access tier, AWS will move it back to the Standard storage class.
+If the object is then accessed after being moved to the Infrequent Access tier, AWS will move it back to the Standard storage class

-For more information on Amazon S3 storage classes, visit the Amazon S3 Object Storage Classes page.
+For more information on Amazon S3 storage classes, visit the Amazon S3 Object Storage Classes page

 S3 Lifecycle Management